-Here’s some of the things I’m working on.
+Here’s some of the things I’ve done.

 tucv